 Building material waste

 If you're thinking about renovating your home or building a new home, you can reduce the impact of your building project in a range of ways.
-Some 34 per cent (6.25 million tonnes) of building waste goes to landfill each year in Australia; so minimising and recycling your building waste can have a big impact.
+Some 34% (6.25 million tonnes) of building waste goes to landfill each year in Australia; so minimising and recycling your building waste can have a big impact.